Training for the following volunteer opportunities is usually "on

 ALLEN CENTENNIAL GARDENS

-planting, watering, weeding, and other garden-based activities depending on time of year.
-We provide the necessary tools.
-Seasonal opportunities (spring and fall) for organized group work sessions.
+Hand-on gardening projects including planting, weeding, and other garden-based activities, depending on time of year.
+We, at the Gardens, provide all of the necessary tools.
 The Allen Centenial Gardens are open dawn to dusk, year-around.

 AMERICAN FAMILY CHILDREN'S HOSPITAL